2025 Updates

 We needed to use the FSR to handle unexpected, one-time costs during the pandemic, and it’s now below its minimum balance after being used to fund the 2024 deficit.
 We need to replenish the FSR so we’re prepared to handle other one-time pressures as they arise in the years ahead.

-Some capital projects have big price tags, so it can seem like an easy fix to cancel a large project and use that money to fund services and reduce the amount of money we need to collect in property taxes.
+Some capital projects have big price tags, so it can seem like an easy savings to cancel a large project and use that money to fund services or reduce taxes.

-The longer answer is: There are several reasons why moving money from the capital budget is not a best practice.
-This includes:
+There are several reasons why moving money from the capital budget to reduce taxes is not a best practice, including:

-• Most of the projects in the City’s capital budget have already begun.
-This means that contractors have been hired, contracts have been signed and the City is actively planning or building many of the projects that are in the 2023-2026 budget.
-Much of this money is spent or spoken for.
-A lot of this money wouldn’t be recoverable if we cancelled these projects now.
+• Cancelling work in progress is a net loss.
+Many of the projects in the City’s capital budget have already begun.
+This means that contractors have been hired, contracts have been signed and the City is actively planning or building those projects.
+We would not get our money back if we cancelled these projects and may have added costs to manage the cancellations.

-• Most of the funding in the capital budget is constrained, which means it can only be used for specific projects.
+• Most of the funding in the capital budget can only be used for certain projects.
 This includes funding from other orders of government, which is often given to cities for specific types of projects (like public transit) and must be spent within a certain period of time.
 If the City cancels a project, any funding from other orders of government for that project must be returned.

 Why does it feel like my taxes are always going up?